IBM/kafka-quickstart-workshop/part3/README.md

   }
 }
 ```
+* tasks.max - The maximum number of tasks that should be created for this connector.
+The connector may create fewer tasks if it cannot achieve this level of parallelism.

 This instructs the runtime to start the `FileStreamSourceConnector` connector and make it read a file called `c:\\my_config\\file-source.txt`.
 It will send each line of this file as a message to the `streams-plaintext-input` topic.
 Finally, `tasks.max` allows to configure how many tasks Kafka Connect should start, which is just 1 in our scenario.